X

 |---|---|---|

 | MAO inhibitors (tranylcypromine, moclobemide) | Serotonin syndrome (life-threatening!) | CONTRAINDICATED!
-14-day gap after irreversible MAO inhibitor |
+14-day gap after an irreversible MAO inhibitor |

 | Ibuprofen / diclofenac / aspirin | 12-fold increased GI bleeding risk | Avoid!
-Prefer paracetamol (acetaminophen) |
+Prefer paracetamol |

-| Tramadol, triptans | Serotonin syndrome risk | Only under medical supervision |
+| Tramadol, triptans | Risk of serotonin syndrome | Only under medical supervision |

 | St John's wort | Serotonin syndrome + enhanced effect | CONTRAINDICATED!
 Never combine on your own |

-| QT-prolonging agents (amiodarone, haloperidol, pimozide) | Additive QT prolongation → torsades de pointes | Contraindicated or only with ECG monitoring |
+| QT-prolonging agents (amiodarone, haloperidol, pimozide) | Additive QT prolongation → torsades de pointes | Contraindicated or only under ECG monitoring |

-| Lithium | Enhanced serotonin effect + altered levels | Monitor lithium levels |
+| Lithium | Enhanced serotonin effect + change in levels | Monitor lithium levels |

-| Omeprazole / esomeprazole | CYP2C19 inhibition → citalopram levels rise | Maximum citalopram 20 mg.
+| Omeprazole / esomeprazole | CYP2C19 inhibition → citalopram level rises | Citalopram max.
+20 mg.
 Pantoprazole is the safer choice |

-| Alcohol | Enhances CNS-depressant effect | Restrict — worsens depressive symptoms |
+| Alcohol | Enhances the CNS-depressant effect | Limit – worsens depressive symptoms |

-| Warfarin / anticoagulants | Increased bleeding risk | Monitor INR |
+| Marcumar / anticoagulants | Increased bleeding risk | Monitor INR |

 | Property | Citalopram | Escitalopram | Sertraline |